 An apartment building is not purchased with the intent to buy and sell it over and over again.
-It is bought to bring in consistent monthly income by way of each apartment’s rent.
-Of course the value of the actual building will go up and down with the housing market but those rents from each tenant will continue to come in regardless the value of the actual property.
+It’s bought to bring in consistent monthly income by way of each apartment’s rent.
+Of course the value of the actual building will go up and down with the housing market, but those rents from each tenant will continue to come in regardless of the value of the property.

-Covered calls, or owning real estate for that matter are not that cut and dry but it does helps to illustrate the point of this strategy…to acquire an asset that produces a constant cash flow.
-The cost of the property or the cost of the shares of stock are the price of getting in the game.
+Owning covered calls and buying real estate are not that cut and dry, but it does helps to illustrate the point of this strategy…to acquire an asset that produces a consistent cash flow.
+The cost of the property and the cost of the shares of stock are the price to get in the game.
 Once you have the asset, be it stock, real estate or any other investment vehicle, you are on your way to producing income.

 When do you really make money?

 The three things you must always consider with any type of investment are when will you lose money, when do you break even, and at what point do you become profitable.

 The first thing you should do when you enter into any investment is to figure out your break even point.
 Put another way, ‘when will you have gotten the money back you put into this trade’.

 This is not only on a trade by trade basis, but on your portfolio as a whole.
 If you have a $50,000 portfolio you should figure out, based on your average return, when you will make your initial $50,000 back.
 After you have recouped your initial capital this is the point at which you really start to produce profit.
 Think of it as the moment when you pay off the mortgage on your investment property.